AuldChen/Toursim-Research/README.md

 # Toursim-Research
-My Undergrate Dissertation's Code
+My Undergraduate Dissertation's Code.
 This is a Stata code, please read it carefully before you run it.
-The CFPS data please apply to ISSS,PKU yourself
+The CFPS data please apply to ISSS,PKU yourself.